lanl-ansi/Juniper.jl/docs/src/options.md

 ### strong_branching_nsteps::Int64 [1]

 Defines the number of steps in which strong branching is used. `:PseudoCost` will be used for later steps.

+## strong_branching_approx_time_limit::Float64 [100]s

+For big problems with either a lot of variables or a long relaxation time it turned out to be reasonable to reduce the number of strong branching variables.

+A small example:
+- `strong_branching_perc` is set to 100%.
+- The root relaxation takes 5 seconds and there are 100 discrete variables.
+- Now the approximated time for strong branching (without considering restarts) is 2\*5s\*100 = 1000s because each discrete variable has two children.

+By using `strong_branching_approx_time_limit = 100` the number of strong branching variables is reduced to 10 because 2\*5s\*10 = 100.

+If you don't want to use this time limit you can set it to `Inf`.

 ### strong_restart::Bool [true]